- Black Ops 4 is a popular multiplayer game enjoyed by millions of players from all over the world.

 - Router running an older firmware version

-As you can see, there’s more than just a few reasons why you may experience packet loss in Black Ops 4.
+As you can see, there are more than just a few reasons why you may experience packet loss in Black Ops 4.

 Since there are several potential causes for packet loss, it’s also more difficult to troubleshoot fix this issue.